Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-1.md

 "And all this time, your diet is that of a dinosaur," she said.
 "For years, you've eaten ten times as much as father.
 And it ruined us."

 His sister.
 His father.
 The Smashers had taken them when they should not have.
 He'd done all the calculations!
-They had to be small creatures.
+They had to be small creatures for the calculations to work!
 A Giant Fox had to beat them easily.
+Had to.
+Should have.
+His brain felt like soup.

 "I need to experiment further on---"